kyma-project/examples/prometheus/README.md

 ## Installation

 ### Preparation
+1. Assure that the Kyma monitoring stack running in your cluster is limited to detection of kubernetes resources in the kyma-system namespace only, so that there can be no side-effects with the additional custom stack:
+> **NOTE**: That step is only needed for clusters installed manually via the Kyma CLI
+    ```bash
+    kyma deploy --component monitoring --value monitoring.prometheusOperator.namespaces.releaseNamespace=true
+    ```

 1. Export your Namespace as a variable.
 Replace the `{namespace}` placeholder in the following command and run it: